MinesoftCC/CCash/README.md

 :sparkles:implemented:
 ```
-* Leaderboard, this just basically continually calls uranked.
+* Leaderboard, this just basically continually calls uranked
-* ATM for exchanging a chosen resource like diamonds or netherite and bank currency,
+* ATM for exchanging a chosen resource like diamonds or netherite and bank currency
-Note:For this to work you have to setup an ATM account for the turtle to use
 * Market, Jolly is working on implementing a market, https://github.com/STBoyden/market-api
 ```
 :construction: just ideas: